atar-axis/xpadneo/README.md

 *This Driver is currently in development - basic functionality works, but there is still A LOT to do.*

----

-### I am looking for a (mechanically) broken Xbox One Wireless Controller - Model 1708.
-The only thing I need is the Mainboard (so it should still turn on).
-If you have one and if you are located in Germany (or nearby): make me an offer!

----

 # Linux Driver for Xbox One S Wireless Gamepad